Chimney fire Insurance Claims.

 Most chimney fires will cause the internal flue liners to crack and maybe even crack your chimney stack externally.
 This damage is normally covered under your home insurance policy.

-As we at Claims Assist Ireland are specialist property insurance claims assessors, we can handle and manage your chimney fire claim from start to finish.
+Claims Assist Ireland are specialist fire damage claims assessors.
+We can handle and manage your chimney fire claim from start to finish.

 Our insurance loss assessors in Munster, Leinster and Connacht are there to help you through the insurance claim process.

-With our vast experience we can ensure that you get all the damage covered and repaired under your home insurance policy to both the obvious damage as well as the hidden damage.
+With our vast experience we will ensure that you get all the associated damage covered and repaired under your home insurance policy.

-Claims Assist Ireland have insurance claims assessors covering the country including Galway, Dublin, Limerick, Clare, Cork and Roscommon.
+Claims Assist Ireland have insurance claims assessors covering the country including Galway, Dublin, Limerick, Clare, Kildare and Athlone.
 We also have a network of specialist chimney repair contractors for chimney relining who have many years experience in insurance repair works.
-We operate on a “NO WIN NO FEE” basis and are always available to give free insurance claims advice to our customers who have suffered chimney fire damage.
+Claims Assist operate on a “NO WIN NO FEE” basis.
+We are always available to give free insurance claims advice to our customers who have suffered chimney fire damage.